Skip to main content

 FIFTY-TWO (52) Karen Zimmermann (2015)

 Fifty-two (52) is a book created to define Karen Zimmermann's identity through places, people, personal and historical events within a book structure.
-On the day and year of her fifty-second birthday she found herself with a group of friends exploring Robert Smithson’s Spiral Jetty in Utah.
-We each made a pact to make a book.
-Karen decided, that the book would be about where she was –and where she had been.
-Karen also reflected on the significance of the number (52) and its implications.
+On the day and year of her fifty-second birthday, she found herself with a group of friends exploring Robert Smithson’s Spiral Jetty near Salt Lake City, Utah.
+Each of the group made a pact to make a book that referenced the experience.
+Karen decided that the book would be about where she was –and where she had been on her 52nd birthday.
+She also reflected on the significance of the number (52) and its implications.
 It is a narrative as the book is sequenced through the fifty-two years of her life.
 All family lineage is broken and the percents are touched upon as her daughter could be 52/48% Caucasian/Nuxalk (a North West Canadian Aboriginal group).
 This measuring, like counting, is abstract.
-How she dealt with the subject is through an abstract visual narrative using collage, that on many levels, is also a metaphor for so many countless things.
+How she dealt with the subject is through an abstract visual narrative using collage, which on many levels, is also a metaphor for so many countless things.

 Digitally printed on archival paper, with silver metallic foil-stamped title.
 60 pages.
 The book is in an edition of 52 copies (not numbered) and available from Spaceheater Editions or Vamp & Tramp Booksellers for $52.00 plus postage.